AbyssWatcher-17/AbyssWatcher-17/README.md

 - 🎓 I’m Graduated from Computer Engineering

-- 🌱 I’m currently learning **MicroControllers and Machine Learning &Deep Learning in Python**
+- 🌱 I’m currently learning **MicroControllers and Machine Learning & Deep Learning in Python** and strengthen my coding skills

 - 💬 Ask me about **C/C++ , C# and Python**